Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw4/report.md

 | Average contig size | ≈ 45 kb     |
 | Alignment identity  | 98–100%     |
 | Reference coverage  | ≈ 99%       |
- Based on the alignment, the test genome matched the reference genome very well.
-The identity was high, and only small gaps or repeats seemed to be missing.
-There were about 110 contigs, which means the assembly is somewhat fragmented, but it’s still pretty good overall.
-The N50 value (around 190 kb) means many contigs are fairly long.
+Based on the alignment, the test genome matched the reference very closely.
+The high identity and coverage suggest that most of the assembly is accurate, with only small gaps or repeats missing.
+Having around 110 contigs means the assembly is somewhat fragmented, but still of decent quality overall.
+The N50 value (around 190 kb) shows that many contigs are fairly long, which is a good sign for a short-read assembly.